 The CARES Act expands the time and level of compensation for unemployment.
-It also will allow self-employed, part time, gig workers, and independent contractors (1099 workers) to file for unemployment – a federal payment of $600 per person to supplement their state unemployment and expires with a July end date.
+It also will allow self-employed, part time, gig workers, and independent contractors (1099 workers) to file for unemployment – a federal payment of $600 per person to supplement their state unemployment.
 You must be laid-off due to Coronavirus to collect.
+STATUS: Expired

 Beginning April 6, those seeking to file an unemployment claim by dialing the Department of Labor at 800.593.7660 should call on the day of the week designated by the first letter of their last name.

 - Thursdays and Fridays will be left unassigned for those who miss their alphabetical day or need to call at that time.

 Pandemic Unemployment Assistance (PUA) is a program for self-employed individuals INCLUDING fishermen, harvesters, and aquaculture farmers.
 DOL will begin accepting applications beginning Friday, May 1.
 The photo (right) provides helpful tips and what type of documentation to have available when you the application process opens.
 For information about applying for PUA click here or visit the Maine Department of Labor website.